What is Crossbite? Signs You Shouldn’t Ignore

 What Causes Crossbite?

 The exact cause of crossbite can vary from person to person.
-However, there are several common factors that can contribute to its development:
+However, several common factors can contribute to its development:

 • Childhood habits: Habits like thumb sucking or pushing the tongue against teeth can put pressure on the teeth and jaw and push them out of their ideal positions.
-These habits are common in young kids, and if they continue for a long time, they can lead to the development of crossbite.
+These habits are common in young kids, and if they continue for a long time, they can lead to the development of a crossbite.
+If you notice these signs in your child, consulting a pediatric dentist in Langley early on can prevent the crossbite from becoming more severe as they grow.

 • Accidents or injuries: Accidents or injuries that hit your jaw can damage the bones underneath your teeth.
 This damage can then affect how your teeth line up.
 Depending on how serious the injury is, it could lead to a crossbite.

 While the factors mentioned above are some of the most frequent contributors to crossbite development, it’s important to remember that the cause can vary.
-In some cases, a combination of these factors might lead to crossbite.
-If you suspect yourself or your child has a crossbite, it is crucial to consult a dentist or orthodontist as soon as possible.
-They can find the underlying cause of the misalignment and recommend the most effective treatment plan to fix the misalignment.
+In some cases, a combination of these factors might lead to a crossbite.

 Symptoms of Crossbite